2014 Atlantic Coast Conference football season: Coaches

 The conference had two new head coaches for the 2014 football season.
 Wake Forest hired Dave Clawson from Bowling Green one week after 13-year coach Jim Grobe resigned after his fifth straight losing season.
 Wake Forest athletic director, Ron Wellman, stated that their preference was to hire someone with experience coaching a private school.
 Clawson previously coached at FCS Fordham and Richmond before leading FBS Bowling Green to three bowl appearances and a conference title in the past five years.
 Louisville also changed coaches prior to the 2014 season.
 Former head coach Charlie Strong left the Louisville program following the 2013 season to take the head coaching position at Texas.
 Following his departure, Louisville rehired former head coach Bobby Petrino to a seven-year contract.
-Petrino formerly coached Louisville from 2003-2006 before leaving to coach at Arkansas.
-He spent his 2013 season as the head coach of Western Kentucky, where he led the team to an 8-4 record.
+Petrino formerly coached Louisville from 2003 to 2006 before leaving to coach at Arkansas.
+He spent his 2013 season as the head coach of Western Kentucky, where he led the team to an 8–4 record.